-For personnel at Harvard University with occupational exposure to Bloodborne Pathogens.
+For personnel at Harvard University with occupational exposure to bloodborne pathogens (BBP).

-Please complete the Harvard University Hepatitis B Vaccination Offer Form on page 2 if you may come in contact with human blood or other potentially infectious human materials in the normal course of your job duties.
-As required by the OSHA Bloodborne Pathogen Standard (BBP), Harvard will make available at no charge the hepatitis B virus vaccine series to all Harvard personnel who have potential occupational exposure to human blood and other potentially infectious material as defined in the OSHA BBP Standard unless that person has (a) previously received the complete hepatitis B vaccination series, or (b) antibody testing has revealed immunity, or (c) the vaccine is contraindicated for medical reasons.
+Please complete the Harvard University Hepatitis B Virus (HBV) Vaccination Offer Form on page 2 if you may come in contact with human blood or other potentially infectious human materials in the normal course of your job duties.

+As required by the Occupational Health and Safety Administration (OSHA) BBP Standard, Harvard will make available at no charge the HBV vaccine series to all Harvard personnel who have potential occupational exposure to human blood and other potentially infectious material as defined in the OSHA BBP Standard unless that person either:

+- (a) Has previously received the complete HBV vaccination series - (b) Antibody testing has revealed immunity - (c) The vaccine is contraindicated for medical reasons

 Persons have the right to accept or decline the vaccine.

-After reading the following Training Points for Personnel Offered the Hepatitis B Vaccine below, please fill out and check the appropriate boxes on page 2, Harvard University Hepatitis B Vaccination Offer Form.
+After reading the Training Points for Personnel Offered the HBV Vaccine section, fill out and check the appropriate boxes on page 2.

-Training Points for Personnel Offered the Hepatitis B Vaccine
+Training Points for Personnel Offered the HBV Vaccine

-- 1. Offered at no cost, the person may initially turn down the offer to be vaccinated, but can request vaccination at a later date, without cost, if s/he is still at risk from an occupational exposure.
-Persons who do not wish to be vaccinated must read and sign the Vaccine Declination Statement included on this form. - 2.
+- 1. Offered at no cost, the person may initially turn down the offer to be vaccinated, but can request vaccination at a later date, without cost, if they are still at risk from an occupational exposure.
+Persons who do not wish to be vaccinated must read and sign the Vaccine Declination Statement included on this form - 2.
 Vaccine Efficacy, Safety, Benefits (Source: WHO Fact sheet N°204 Revised August 2008 Hepatitis B) - The complete vaccine series induces protective antibody levels in more than 95% of infants, children, and young adults.
 After age 40, protection following the primary vaccination series drops below 90%.
 At 60 years old, protective antibody levels are achieved in only 65 to 75% of those vaccinated.
 Protection lasts at least 20 years and should be lifelong. - The vaccine has an outstanding record of safety and effectiveness.
-Since 1982, over one billion doses of hepatitis B vaccine have been used worldwide.
-In many countries where 8% to 15% of children used to become chronically infected with HBV, vaccination has reduced the rate of chronic infection to less than 1% among immunized children. - A vaccine against hepatitis B has been available since 1982.
-Hepatitis B vaccine is 95% effective in preventing HBV infection and its chronic consequences and is the first vaccine against a major human cancer.
+Since 1982, over one billion doses of HBV vaccine have been used worldwide.
+In many countries where 8% to 15% of children used to become chronically infected with HBV, vaccination has reduced the rate of chronic infection to less than 1% among immunized children. - A vaccine against HBV has been available since 1982.
+HBV vaccine is 95% effective in preventing HBV infection and its chronic consequences and is the first vaccine against a major human cancer.

-Revision Date: 06/28/2022 Page 1 of 2
+Revision Date: 01/24/2025 Page 1 of 2